-Many victims believe the insurance company is going to protect their rights but in general, this is not the case.
+Many victims believe the insurance company is going to protect their rights, but in general, this is not the case.
 Insurance adjusters work for insurance companies.
 Insurance companies have shareholders.
 While customers may pay premiums to have insurance in the event they need it, an insurance company has another focus: To make sure they make as much profit as possible.
 They reach this goal by making sure they pay as little in claims as possible.

 Can I afford a bus accident attorney?

 This is one of the most commonly asked questions by bus accident victims.
-The fact is most victims cannot afford to NOT have an attorney.
+The fact is, most victims cannot afford not to have an attorney.

 When you get Dolman Law Group in your corner after an injury:

 - You hire an advocate — Having someone working for you following an accident is one way to assure someone is working on your behalf.
 Insurers will have their own legal team fighting to keep the amount of your claim as low as possible.

 - Consultations are free — Speaking with an attorney immediately following an accident assures you know what rights you have and what options are open to you.
 It costs nothing for you to schedule a free consultation following an accident.

 - We work on a contingency fee basis — Our personal injury attorneys work on a contingency fee basis.
 This means that unless we get a settlement on your behalf, you will not pay for legal fees.
 You may still incur other costs, including filing fees, but you should discuss this with your lawyer.

 In general, people who hire an accident injury lawyer tend to be more successful with their claims than those who try to represent themselves.